FREQUENTLY ASKED QUESTIONS

 Each workshop differs in length (indicated in days), with new materials made available each week.
 Each day is split into manageable chunks, or units.
 Most, though not all, units have video demonstrations.
 The units contain clear descriptions and colour photos to illustrate each step of the process.

-I will visit the virtual classroom at set times, to give constructive feedback on your work and progress, and to answer any questions you may have.
-Q&A's will be visible to all the students in the workshop, so everybody else can learn from them too, just as would happen in a physical learning environment!
+I will visit the virtual classroom at scheduled times, to give constructive feedback on your work and progress, and to answer any questions you may have.
+This schedule is announced in the welcome letter you will receive on booking.
+Q&A's will be visible to all the students in the workshop, so everybody else can benefit from them too.

 Can I access the workshop contents on a mobile device?